The next registration period for our foreign language courses is: January 14 - January 18, 2019. Teaching begins on January 19, 2019.

 Welcome to all new and returning students!
 In order to improve the quality of our teaching we will be seeking student feedback via a course review survey disseminated midway through the semester and at the end.
 We would like to encourage all students to complete this survey.

-The Self-Access Facility is regrettably closed until further notice.
-We are working assiduously to re-open its doors.
+The Self-Access Facility is now open!
+Opening hours are Monday - Friday, 9am - 5pm.
 Questions?
 Queries?
-Please use our online Contact Form..
+Please use our online Contact Form.

 Professor Balasubramanian Kumaravadivelu is Professor of Linguistics and Language Development at San Jose State University in California.
 He is an eminent Applied Linguist with degrees from the University of Madras, the University of Lancaster and the University of Michigan.
 He is currently working on his latest book on identity and is keen on sharing his research and critical analysis with us via a lecture entitled “Identity and Identity Formation in a Globalized and Digitalized Society” to be delivered in the CLL Auditorium, UWI St. Augustine.
 Prof. Kumaravadivelu will also celebrate his 70th birthday on January 09.
 We look forward to hearing a thought-provoking and inspiring lecture as the St. Augustine Campus of The University of the West Indies welcomes Prof. Kumaravadivelu to the Caribbean and salutes him on his 70th birthday.
 View his presentation here.